jdlib/JDBX/UserGuide.md

 ### <a name="updates-large">4.4 Return large update counts

+JDBC reports the update count as `int` value.
+Since version 4.2 JDBC can also return large update counts as a `long` value.
-Since version 4.2 JDBC has an API for large update counts, represented as `long` values.
-Since not all JDBC drivers support this feature JDBX gives optional access to large count values:
+JDBX always reports the update count as `long` but since not all JDBC drivers support large update counts you will need to explicitly ask for large update counts - else the returned count will always be in the `int` range.

     long updated = stmt.createUpdate("UPDATE MegaTable SET timestamp = NOW()")
-        .returnLargeCount()  // configures the Update to retrieve large counts .run()               // runs the Update and returns the UpdateResult .largeCount();       // returns the update count as long
+        .enableLargeCount()  // configures the Update to retrieve large counts .run()               // runs the Update and returns the UpdateResult .count();            // returns the update count

 ## <a name="execute"></a>5.
 Execute arbitrary SQL commands